JustineCole/PerformanceSpecs/README.md

 M - Summary of misclassification rates based on calculated LDL-C, direct LDL-C and non-HDL-C, using current and new performance specs

 N - Analytical and sample replicates to address analytical and biological variability, respectively

+O - Box and whisker chart summarising misclassification rates in each version of each scenario, and t-tests of the differences.